 Healing Our Families

-MEOC seek to research, develop, and execute proven strategies steeped in a public health culture.
-MEOC’s mission is to address gun violence through the integration of community violence intervention, hospital linked violence prevention programs.
+MEOC seek to research, develop, and execute proven strategies steeped in a public health culture through the integration of community violence intervention and hospital linked violence prevention programs.

 To mobilize communities of faith, practitioners, credible messengers; and other local citizens in urban and disenfranchised neighborhoods that are underserved, training them to organize and build collective power in the Black Community.